choushen/pz-server-mod-manager/README.md

 ## **Important Notes**

 This project is still in the early stages of development.
-The GUI is not yet implemented, and the logic is still being worked on.

-I created this because I wanted to automate the process of adding mods to the `server.ini` file for Project Zomboid.
+I created this because I wanted to automate adding mods to the `server.ini` file for Project Zomboid.
+I know an in-game mod manager exists, but for my use-case I needed something that could do exactly what this program does.
+I didn't bother checking if anything else existed because I just wanted to practice making something with PyQT as it had been a while.

 I will be updating this project as I work on it.
 The code currently lives in **one file** (`main.py`) and is not yet organized into separate files.
 I will be working on that as well.

+It does what I want it to do for now.
+I might revisit the project to clean it up a bit and add functionality to the button that updates the .ini file.

 ---